menu cross down-arrow up-arrow

 6 Meteora Monasteries to See

 We recommend spending 4 Days to really experience Meteora.
 Many people only take a day trip to view the monasteries from Athens, but we suggest four days to truly take in the awe-inspiring views.
+You may also want to read: Is Greece Expensive, a complete guide to costs for travel in Greece.

 There are six remaining monasteries in Meteora and we explored them all.
 You can hike through the monasteries and visit the chapels high in the sky all while enjoying the Greek hospitality of Meteora.
-A UNESCO World Heritage Site, Meteora stand heads above other sites in Greece.
+A UNESCO World Heritage Site, Meteora stands heads above other sites in Greece.

 Great Meteoron monastery